Downtown Design Project

 Before writing specific rules, the city is developing Design Principles that will guide the creation of the rules and help community members and decision makers understand the purpose of the rules once they are in place.

 You can help us refine the Draft Design Principles by taking a short survey so we know what issues are most important to address in the new development rules.

 Review the Draft Design Principles here: Draft Design Principles

 Next Steps for the Downtown Design Project

-With the approval of the Urban Design Framework, the Downtown Design Project will shift into Phase Two.
+With the approval of the Urban Design Framework, the Downtown Design Project has moved into Phase Two.
 Phase Two will have two main plan efforts: Conceptual street designs and new development regulations for downtown.